jack Green – Folkestone’s Olympian

 “For me it’s understanding that sports people are not robots and do not live on top of a golden pedestal.
 It’s understanding that we are all human beings first.
 Look after the human being and you’re bound to get better results in your chosen field.”

-Can you run a world-class athletic career from Folkestone?
+Running a world-class career from folkestone